-Amy joined Letters Foundation in 2016 and has helped us in more ways than we can count, including implementing new strategies for increasing grantmaking and better positioning us to deliver on our mission of helping those who need it and have nowhere to turn.
-For Amy, it all comes back to that central mission and Doris’s philosophy of giving.
+Amy joined Letters Foundation in 2016 and has worked to implement new strategies for increasing grantmaking, in addition to positioning us to deliver on our mission of supporting those who have fallen on hard times.
+For Amy, it all comes back to that central mission and Doris’s philosophy of paying it forward.
 Below is a letter Amy wrote to Doris explaining why the Letters Foundation means so much to her, as well as so many others in the community:

 Words can’t really describe what it means to me to be a part of your life’s mission of restoring hope to people from all around the country.
 I’ll try to find a few.